 What is an Automotive Clutch?

 The meaning of clutch is to hold on to or grab or grip something.
-The automotive clutch is a device which engages and disengages the drive between two moving mechanisms or assemblies such as a gear box.
+The automotive clutch is a device that engages and disengages the drive between two moving mechanisms or assemblies such as a gear box.
 One of them consists of the driving gears while the other has driven gears.